Editor’s note: This blog was originally published in 2019. It has been updated for accuracy and modern practices.

 What’s the difference between cross-selling and upselling?

-A couple of quick examples to illustrate:
+Here’s a couple of quick examples to illustrate:

 Say a customer has added carry-on luggage from your store to their cart.
-You can present a higher-end bag that is more expensive (an upsell) or offer them some packing cubes to use in the bag they are buying (cross-sell).
+You present a higher-end bag that is more expensive (an upsell) or offer them some packing cubes to use in the bag they are buying (cross-sell).

 - Upgraded performance handle grips